Giddy-Up224/Arduino-JK-BMS-PIO/README.md

     *   Connect your ESP32 to your computer.

-    *   Select the correct board and port in the Arduino IDE.

-    *   Upload the sketch to the ESP32.
+    *   Build and upload the sketch to the ESP32.

 *   **Access the Web Interface**: